cpmech/russell/russell_sparse/README.md

     libsuitesparse-dev
 ```

-Add this to your Cargo.toml (replace the right version):
+Add this to your Cargo.toml (choose the right version):

 ```toml
 [dependencies]